 - Internationally, with the Paris Declaration on Aid Effectiveness, the Accra Agenda for Action, and the Busan Partnership for Effective Development Cooperation.

 Integration further promotes the principles of USAID Forward’s Implementation and Procurement Reform for increased engagement of host-country systems and local capacity development.

-The Administrator recently signed a new policy to include democracy, human rights, an governance integration in program-cycle guidance and practices and to establish an Integration Fund in support of an Agency-wide staff trained in democracy, human rights, an governance cross-sectoral approaches.
+The Administrator signed a new policy to include democracy, human rights, an governance integration in program-cycle guidance and practices and to establish an Integration Fund in support of an Agency-wide staff trained in democracy, human rights, an governance cross-sectoral approaches.